neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 - This file contains high-level information about the project, for example its overall purpose, who is involved in the project.

+Including high-level information on the projects, such as the `Keywords` and `Abstract` entries, is very valuable, allowing simple indexing and searching of projects for key information.
+For example, when starting a new project you could search all experiments ever run by your lab for keywords relevant to your work.

 We use the BIDS `dataset_description.json` fields as a starting point for project-level metadata.

 See the full specification for detailed descriptions: